-The International Institute’s annual Festival of Nations is the most diverse, oldest and longest running multicultural festival in the Midwest.
-Since 1932, its goal has been to inspire people to discover more about our world and embrace the rich cultural diversity in our community.
-Nearly 100 ethnic groups will come together for a unique, 4-day experience that celebrates cultural heritage through dancing, performances, exhibits, demonstrations and cuisine.
-The Festival is a department of the International Institute of Minnesota, whose mission is to “help New Americans achieve self-sufficiency and full membership in American life.”
+The International Institute’s annual Festival of Nations was the most diverse, oldest and longest running multicultural festival in the Midwest.
+Since 1932, its goal was to inspire people to discover more about our world and embrace the rich cultural diversity in our community.
+Nearly 100 ethnic groups came together for a unique, 4-day experience that celebrated cultural heritage through dancing, performances, exhibits, demonstrations and cuisine.

 Founded in 1919, the International Institute of Minnesota delivers services and resources to assist New Americans in the transition to a new life leading to economic self-sufficiency.
 Working together, New Americans, volunteers, and staff create not only a new home, but also a new future for those who have been displaced.
 From language learning and job training to citizenship classes and the celebration of cultural traditions at the Festival of Nations, the Institute offers New Americans a pathway for a strong start to a new life in our community – something we all benefit from.